 Are you interested in pursuing a career in the craft beer industry?
 The Craft Beer Trade Certificate is an interdisciplinary program that provides an overview of the art, science, technology, and business aspects of the craft beer industry.
-The program is designed to be challenging and interactive.
+The program spans three quarters (30 weeks) and is designed to be challenging and interactive.
 Students learn about the craft beer trade using a variety of approaches including lab work, hands on experience, lectures, field trips, and industry speakers.
-Our goal is to provide you with contacts in the craft beer industry for job placement, or field experience, of your choice.
+In order to receive the certificate, students must earn a grade of B- or above in each of the four courses.

 The Craft Beer Trade Certificate uses a MoreBeer B3 flat brew sculpture.
 This system allows students to brew up to 10 gallons of craft beer.
 These systems are currently used a pilot systems in many craft breweries.
 Students are able to perform experiments and received hands on instruction.
 In addition to brewing, students are able to ferment their beer, package it, and later sample for sensory evaluation.

 The program is advised by a board of professional craft brewers and craft beer industry professionals.
 Members skills range from public relations, hop trade, brewer, operations manager, and craft brewery owner.
 These members rotate every two years and bring a real world approach to our curriculum.